Map of the whole of Shiga Prefecture

 This museum introduces the history and culture of the Nagahama Hikiyama Festival.
 Featuring hikiyama floats decorated with Japanese traditional crafts such as metalwork, carving, and lacquering, the Nagahama Hikiyama Festival is spectacular as it is called "the moving art gallery."
 The museum permanently exhibits four dashi floats called hikiyama.
 The large screen with the latest technology displays gorgeous and powerful images, creating a fully immersive atmosphere of the festival.
 It has a hikiyama float repair dock and a library where visitors can get information about festivals in Japan, as well as sightseeing spots in Nagahama, using the PC.
 A cafe and restaurant is also available.
 Address632 Yawata-higashi-machi, Nagahama City, Shiga Prefecture Opening Hours9:00-17:00 (admission until 16:30) Regular Closing Daythe New Year's holiday Website

-• Kohoku Wild Birds Center no name
+• Kohoku Wild Birds Center Recommended spots

 スポット画像未設定